Virajdatt/TFX-ML-Pipeline/README.md

 # TFX-ML-Pipeline
 This repo contains code for TensorFlow Extended to Build Machine Learning Pipelines.

+So far have gone through some apache beam basics and tensorflow data validation.